gibgib1212/Rm-skin/readme.txt

 To use the Rm-skin folder, place the Rm-skin-main folder as shown below.
 "beatorajaX.X.X/skin/Rm-skin..." (or "beatorajaX.X.X/skin/Rm-skin-main...")

-Also, as a reminder, the initial transparency values for some items are set to "0".
-I apologize for the inconvenience, but in the "beatoraja X.X.X configuration" skin tab, please enter any value for "a" in the field labeled "Transparence".
-Please see the included "User's manual.pdf" for details.

-In addition, I assume no responsibility for any malfunction of equipment, facilities, etc. caused by the use of this skin.
+I assume no responsibility for any malfunction of equipment, facilities, etc. caused by the use of this skin.

 -------------------------------------